 How to Say Merry Christmas & A Happy New Year in Icelandic

-But before we talk about that, it’s time to impress your friends in Iceland by greeting them in their native tongue.
+I’ll tell you more about that too, but first let’s see how to impress your friends in Iceland by greeting them in their native tongue.

 Then, of course, there’s the next big celebration: the coming of the New Year.
-I’m sure you’d like to know how to amaze people with your Icelandic knowledge, so let’s get to that!
+I’m sure you’d like to know how to amaze people with even more Icelandic knowledge, so let’s get to that!

 How to say Happy New Year in Icelandic